Jackson Hole Airport: Facilities

 Jackson Hole Airport is noise sensitive and bans older, noisier aircraft with stage-II engines.

 Due to a short runway at high altitude, the largest aircraft seen regularly at the Jackson Hole Airport is the Boeing 757-200 operated by Delta Air Lines on flights to Atlanta.
 Other aircraft typically seen include the Airbus A319, A320, Embraer 175, and the Bombardier CRJ700.
 Due to these conditions, Jackson Hole Airport does not typically see stretched versions of aircraft such as the Airbus A321 or Boeing 737-900, as they become weight restricted when taking off.

 The airport currently has eleven hard stand gates and three baggage carousels.
 Jackson Hole Airport does not have jet bridges so passengers board aircraft via ramps.
 The airport terminal has a restaurant and gift shop post security as well as a cafe by the baggage claim area.
 The airport is served by Alamo, Avis, Budget, Enterprise and National rental car companies.
 Dollar, Hertz, and Thrifty offer shuttle service from the airport to in-town rental cars.

-Jackson Hole Airport is one of 16 airports that employs its security screeners under contract with the Transportation Security Administration's Screening Partnership Program.
-Screeners are employed by the Jackson Hole Airport Board rather than TSA.
+The airport has an antler arch at the entrance to terminal from the taxiway similar to the one in the town square.